KhalilDMK/EBPR/README.md

 * Last.FM 2K dataset.
 * Yahoo!
 R3 dataset.

-Note that, due to a privacy consent, you need to add the Yahoo!
-R3 dataset in a folder "Data/yahoo-r3" to be able to use it.
+Note that, due to a consent that prevents us from sharing the Yahoo!
+R3 dataset, you need to download and add the dataset in a folder "Data/yahoo-r3" to be able to use it.

 ## References
 [1] Rendle, Steffen, et al. "BPR: Bayesian personalized ranking from implicit feedback." arXiv preprint arXiv:1205.2618 (2012).<br>